Transfarr/transfarr/README.md

 Editing users or shares disconnects active transfers so permission changes take effect.
 Clients can reconnect with their updated access.
 Removing a share from Transfarr does **not** delete its files.
 Folders without enabled protocols or any access grants are inaccessible.

-**What should I back up?**

-Back up both `./volumes/data` and `./volumes/mnt`.
-Stop Transfarr before taking a consistent backup or restoring these directories, and preserve their ownership and permissions.

-Users, folders, permissions, and protocol settings are stored in `sqlite/db.sqlite` inside the data directory, using Sequelize as in Containarr.
-SQLite uses WAL journaling and transactional writes.
-Stop Transfarr before copying the data directory so the database and any WAL files form a consistent backup.
-Existing `transfarr.json` files are ignored; no data is migrated or imported.

-Protect the entire data directory.
-Password verification uses scrypt; sharing passwords are additionally encrypted with AES-256-GCM for SMB authentication.
-Anyone with both the database and `secret.key` can recover sharing passwords.
-Sharing passwords are never returned by the API.

 See [CHANGELOG.md](./CHANGELOG.md) for changes.